Second hand gear

-Buying second hand gear is a cheap way to start kitesurfing.
+Buying second hand gear is a cheap way to start kitesurfing but be careful what you buy.
 When you are learning kitesurfing it can be tough on your kite as you will crash it into the water occasionally, sometimes hard.
 If you buy good second hand gear it will serve you well, and you can upgrade the latest and greatest kit after your first year if you want too.
 You can also sometimes score last year's kite model for a significant discount just when the new model comes out.

-- Buying gear unseen over the Internet entails more risk as you can't inspect it well.
-The price may be good, but the quality may not be what you expectc.
+Buying gear unseen over the Internet entails more risk as you can't inspect it well.
+The price may be good, but the quality may not be what you expect.

 It may be safer to buy second hand gear from an experienced kitesurfing friend or a kitesurfing shop

 Where to get second hand kitesurfing gear